🧠 What is semantic SEO and entity optimisation? (Direct answer)

 15. Building Your Brand Entity in the Knowledge Graph

-Wikidata is the primary structured data source for Google's Knowledge Graph.
-Create an entry with accurate properties: instance of (Q4830453 — business enterprise), official website, founding date, founder, industry, headquarters location, and official social media links.
+- Create a Wikidata entry (see Section 12 for the complete process) with accurate properties: instance of, official website, founding date, founder, industry, headquarters, and official social media links.
 Every property should cite a verifiable source.
-See Section 12 for the complete Wikidata implementation guide.

-On your homepage, implement Organization schema with every available property: name, url, logo, foundingDate, founder, address, contactPoint, sameAs (linking to every official profile — LinkedIn, Wikidata, Crunchbase, industry directories).
-The sameAs property is the critical signal — it tells Google that all these profiles represent the same entity and enables confident entity merging across sources.
+- Implement comprehensive Organization schema on your homepage with every available property: name, url, logo, foundingDate, founder, address, contactPoint, sameAs (linking to every official profile).
+The sameAs property is the critical signal — it tells Google all these profiles represent the same entity.

-Google confirms entity identity through cross-platform consistency.
-Make sure your brand name, description, logo, and key attributes are identical across Google Business Profile, LinkedIn company page, Crunchbase, industry directories, and press mentions.
-Inconsistency creates friction for entity resolution and delays Knowledge Graph inclusion.
+- Build consistent entity references across the web.
+Make sure your brand name, description, logo, and key attributes are identical across Google Business Profile, LinkedIn, Crunchbase, industry directories, and press mentions.
+Inconsistency creates friction for entity resolution.

-Google weighs third-party mentions heavily in entity confirmation.
-Get your brand mentioned by name in news articles, industry publications, podcast show notes, conference programs, and authoritative blog posts.
-Brand search volume is the strongest predictor of LLM citations (correlation: 0.334), outweighing traditional backlinks.
+- Earn third-party entity mentions.
+Get your brand mentioned by name in news articles, industry publications, podcast show notes, conference programmes, and authoritative blog posts.
+Brand search volume is the strongest predictor of LLM citations (correlation: 0.334).
 Source: 2025 AI Visibility Report, Digital Bloom.

-A Wikipedia article is the strongest single signal for Knowledge Graph inclusion and Knowledge Panel generation.
+- Pursue a Wikipedia article (if criteria are met).
+A Wikipedia article is the strongest single signal for Knowledge Graph inclusion.
 Wikipedia holds the top position in AI Mode citations with over 1.1 million mentions (11.22% of all citations tracked by Ahrefs).
-Build the independent coverage first, then approach Wikipedia once notability is clearly established.
+Build the independent coverage first.
 Source: Ahrefs AI Mode Citation Analysis, 2025.

 16. Author Entity Optimisation for E-E-A-T